inrupt/mashlib-dev/README.md

 ```

 In another terminal window, run `cd workspaces/solid-panes/dev/ ; npx webpack-dev-server`.

 Edit `workspaces/solid-panes/dev/pane/` to have the pane you want to debug.
 Open http://localhost:9000 and run `renderPane('http://example.com/#me')` in the console to check
 if your setup works.
 Then, under `workspaces/rdflib`, make your change, for instance add a console.log somewhere.
 It
-should then be enough to run `npm run build:esm` in `workspaces/rdflib` to make your changes in
+should then be enough to run `npm run watch` in `workspaces/rdflib` to make your changes in
 rdflib appear in the browser.

+You can also combine this with `cd workspaces/solid-ui ; npm run watch` so that you can combine
+edits in rdflib with edits in solid-ui, but if you're only editing rdflib, the
+`npm run watch` in `workspaces/rdflib` should be enough.

 ## Add dependency